Shinobi881/Spec_runner/README.md

 **Fork and Clone:**

-- `Fork` this repository to you own github profile
+- `Fork` this repository to your own Github profile
 - Copy the repo URL **from your profile**
 - At the Cli `$ git clone https://github.com/[YOUR GITHUB HANDLE]/Spec_runner`